syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ## Overview

-The data form supports linear and grid layouts.
-The DataFormLayoutManager creates the [DataFormItemView] and manages layout of label, editor, and validation label.
+The data form supports linear and grid layouts and manages layout of label, editor, and validation label.

 ## Linear layout support